Francommit/flask/README.md

 Then you can just write the environment variable name and value in a .flaskenv file in the top-level directory of the project

 ## Chapter 2

+Templates help achieve this separation between presentation and business logic.
+In Flask, templates are written as separate files, stored in a templates folder that is inside the application package.

+The render_template() function invokes the Jinja2 template engine that comes bundled with the Flask framework.
+Jinja2 substitutes {{ ... }} blocks with the corresponding values, given by the arguments provided in the render_template() call.

+Templates also support control statements, given inside {% ... %}

+Jinja2 has a template inheritance feature that specifically addresses this problem.
+In essence, what you can do is move the parts of the page layout that are common to all templates to a base template, from which all other templates are derived.

+Define a base template called base.html that includes a simple navigation bar and also the title logic I implemented earlier.